Medical Payments (MedPay) Insurance in 2025 (What it Costs & Covers)

 However, there are a few things that MedPay won’t cover, such as lost wages or home services (childcare or cleaning services) during rehabilitation.
 It also doesn’t provide coverage for people in other vehicles.

-See the table below that compares what does Medpay cover while other type of coverage doesn’t, highlighting what each policy covers and its limitations.
+See the table below that compares what Medpay covers while other types of coverage don’t, highlighting what each policy covers and its limitations.

 If the policyholder causes an accident and another driver is injured, the policyholder’s liability insurance should provide coverage for them rather than the MedPay policy.